aws-samples/aws-reinvent21-inf1-workshop/README.md

 <br/>

 **You have completed Exercise 1!**<br/>
 In this exercise you created an AWS EC2 Inf1 instance and learned how to monitor utilization of its CPU and Neuron resources.
-Leave this window open so you can see the utilization of the Neuron cores while we run a model on this instance.
+<br/> _Note: Leave this window open so you can see the utilization of the Neuron cores while we run a model on this instance._

 ---